-As legend has it, the goddess Aphrodite was carried to earth on the shell of a scallop.
+As legend has it, the goddess Aphrodite first appeared emerging out of the sea on the shell of a scallop.
 And, thanks to this very high profile job of one lowly bivalve, scallops have enjoyed an aphrodisiac reputation since the time of ancient Greece.

 It is easy to see the attraction of these tiny fruits of the sea.
 Their flesh is far milder than many of the ocean’s creatures.
 Their texture is soft – voluptuous on the tongue.
 Their shells make beautiful serving vessels.
 And, when served at their freshest, scallops offer a flavor that is the essence of the briny sea.

 Scallops photo by jirayu koontholjinda

 This article was written in 2010 and most recently updated in April, 2021.